-The plans anticipated the likely caseload based on the population to be possibly affected due to riverine and flash flooding, the population of 257,047 (approximately 42,841 households/families) in likely scenario case of Shaheed Benazirabad Division.
-The caseload is calculated on 5% of the total population evacuation sites have been identified along with evacuation plans for vulnerable districts in accordance to their vulnerability.
-Moreover, an elaborated coordination mechanism has been worked out in which roles and responsibilities of government departments/ offices have been identified in details.
-Thus various committees have also been constituted at district level.
+The plans anticipated the likely caseload based on the population to be possibly affected due to riverine flooding, the population of 20,415 (approximately 3,402 families) in likely scenario case of Shaheed Benazirabad Division.
+The caseload is calculated on 5% of the total population

 District Likely

-Shaheed Benazirabad 13,333
+Shaheed Benazirabad 7,922

-N. Feroze 16,66
+N. Feroze 12,493

-Sanghar 12,841

-Total 42,841
+Total 20,415